 If you really need help moderating, there are a couple of bots you can add that will help.
 MEE6 is my personal favorite, with it’s nice web dashboard and ranking system, and Dyno works nicely as well.
 You can browse other discord bots discordbots.org.

 - › How to Delete a Discord Server

 - › How to Create and Set Up a Stage Channel in Discord

 - › How to Delete Your Discord Account

-- › How to Host a Spotify Group Listening Party on Discord
+- › How to Set Up a Community Server on Discord

 - › The Best Power User Tips for Discord